 As part of its supervisory mandate, Retraite Québec may also require any information that it deems necessary to verify that the actuarial valuation report complies with all legislative requirements.

 Interest rate assumption

-For other investment policies, the actuary will establish the interest rate assumption of the actuarial valuation by taking into account the 6% limit as well as the risk premium limit presented below.
+For other investment policies, the actuary will establish the interest rate assumption of the actuarial valuation by taking into account this limit as well as the risk premium limit presented below.